 If you want to help Disneyland Resort Cast Members locally, you can donate to a Cast Member food bank started by Workers United Local 50, a union representing CMs.

 Workers United Local 50 has been hosting pop-up food banks and providing “first come, first serve” food pick-up opportunities during these months when Disneyland and Disney California Adventure remain temporarily closed.
 All CMs have to do is show their Disneyland Resort employee ID and they can pick up food for their household.
 For more information on how you can help, visit their Facebook page or call their office at 714-321-5456.

-Donate to a Walt Disney World Cast Member Food Bank
+Donate to Cast Member Pantry

 Are you or a fellow cast member you know in need of groceries during this difficult time?
 Cast Member Pantry makes it…